 4. Centrality/central tendency bias

-While moderation is great in most things, high-stakes situations like performance reviews often require taking a stand.
+While moderation is great in most things, high-stakes situations like performance appraisals often require taking a stand.
 When everyone receives the same rating, it isn’t easy to distinguish low-performing employees from top-performing ones.

 5. Leniency bias